Streamside Planting Program

 - Soil rental payments

-Farmers can receive payments to offset revenue from farm acres taken out of production.
+Farmers can receive payments for participating in land conservation to offset revenue from farm acres taken out of production.

 - Cash bonuses